psychowood/openwrt_ipip6/README.md

 # openwrt_v6tunnel
 A user-modified script for adding IPv4/IPv6-tunnel on OpenWrt "Chaos Calmer".
-The work is mostly based on the already-available script "dslite.sh" included in the package 'ds-lite'.
-As for the usage of this script, copying the script "ipip6.sh" to the paths described below should be sufficient (means you really don't need any additional files besides the interface definition written in "/etc/config/network").
+As for the usage of this script, make sure you have satisfied prerequisits for the package "dslite" and copy the script "ipip6.sh" to the appropriate directories.
-These paths on my Buffalo WZR-HP-G300NH are:
+These directories on my Buffalo WZR-HP-G300NH are:
 "/lib/netifd/proto/"
 "/overlay/upper/lib/netifd/proto/"
 (Maybe you just need one of them, but I haven't figured that out...)